eric-mu/Snail/README.md

 # Snail

-A simple script which might not be that fast.
+A simple script language which might not run that fast.